MothOnMars/searchgov-style/README.md

 $ bundle exec rubocop
 ```

-You do not need to include rubocop directly in your application's dependencies. searchgov-style will include a specific version of `rubocop` and related gems (such as `rubocop-rspec`) that is shared across all projects.
+You do not need to include rubocop directly in your application's dependencies. searchgov_style will include a specific version of `rubocop` and related gems (such as `rubocop-rspec`) that is shared across all projects.

 Refer to the [Rubocop documentation](https://docs.rubocop.org/) for Rubocop usage instructions.